microsoft/vscode-webview-ui-toolkit/CONTRIBUTING.md

 You can also build and deploy the Storybook docs website to your forked repo's GitHub Pages for a live preview of your changes.

-_Note: If you're working on component features or bug fixes we will ask for this link to view your work._
+_Note: If you're working on visually oriented features or bug fixes we will ask for this link in your PR to view your work._

 ```
 npm run deploy:docs
 ```

-Once deployed, the site should be viewable at the following link: https://{your-github-username}.github.io/vscode-webview-ui-toolkit/
+Once deployed, the site should be viewable at the following link: `https://{your-github-username}.github.io/vscode-webview-ui-toolkit/`

 The first time you deploy the docs site, navigating to this link will likely result in a 401 error.
 This is because GitHub Pages defaults to private visibility.
 To change this: